mountaineerbr/shellChatGPT/README.md

 #### Groq TTS

-Groq also offers the text-to-speech model "playai-tts".
+Groq also offers the text-to-speech model "canopylabs/orpheus-v1-english".
 This model can be used in the stand-alone TTS mode of command line option -z, or set up as the preferred chat TTS engine.

 Check the [configuration file](.chatgpt.conf) to set Groq TTS.